breakdance/breakdance/README.md

 * Convert HTML presentations or slide decks to markdown
 * Convert busy web pages into readable markdown documents.

-Visit [breakdance.io](https://breakdance.io) for detailed documentation, examples, and advice on [authoring and finding plugins](https://breakdance.io/plugins.html).
+Visit [breakdance.io](http://breakdance.io) for detailed documentation, [examples](https://breakdance.io/examples), [recipes](https://breakdance.io/recipes), and advice on [authoring and finding plugins](http://breakdance.io/plugins.html).

 ## What's different about breakdance?

-Breakdance uses [cheerio](https://github.com/cheeriojs/cheerio) to parse HTML, and [snapdragon](https://github.com/jonschlinkert/snapdragon) for rendering, which provides granular control over the entire conversion process in a way that is easy to understand, reason about, and [customize](https://breakdance.io/plugins.html).
+Breakdance uses [cheerio](https://github.com/cheeriojs/cheerio) to parse HTML, and [snapdragon](https://github.com/jonschlinkert/snapdragon) for rendering, which provides granular control over the entire conversion process in a way that is easy to understand, reason about, and [customize](http://breakdance.io/plugins.html).

 **Generates well-formatted markdown**